Ryan-Rudes/rc2020/README.md

 * Implement the agent update
 * Implement the Learned Policy Gradient algorithm
 * Train on each environment
-* Test on each Atari environment
+* Test the learned update rule on each Atari environment